Shivendu0103/Hushh/README.md

 ## 🚀 About

 **Hushh** is a full-stack, real-time chat application that enables seamless communication between users.
 Built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and powered by Socket.io for real-time bidirectional event-based communication, Hushh provides a modern, secure, and scalable messaging experience.
+We are adding more features soon.

 ### Why Hushh?